 Your feet deserve to be soft as well.
 When moisturising, Alaa Razak says to use a foot cream as the skin of our feet is different to the skin on the rest of the body.

 These tools are a great way to remove dead skin, but be diligent.
 “Use pumice and foot files gently,” says Alaa Razak.
-“To prevent hard skin and callus, regularly file your feet and apply foot cream.”
+“To prevent hard skin and callus, regularly file your feet and apply a foot cream.”

 To trim your toenails, Alaa Razak says to always trim your nails and file straight across.
 Do not curve when nail cutting and never cut the sides of your toenails.
 If you ever get an ingrown toenail, a 10-minute salt-water bath will help reduce any swelling from it.